secondlevel/Fisher-linear-discriminant/README.md

 This project is to implement Fisher’s linear discriminant by using only NumPy.

-The sample code can be download in this [link](https://github.com/NCTU-VRDL/CS_AT0828/tree/main/HW2), and you can also find detailed description in it.
+The sample code can be download in this [link](https://github.com/NCTU-VRDL/CS_AT0828/tree/main/HW2).

 ## Requirement
 In this work, you can use following commend to build the environment.